wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

 Removing the unit wrapper
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to expose the underlying type of the unit object, the ``to<..>()`` method can be used, where the template argument is the underlying type.
+To expose the underlying type of the unit object, the ``to<..>()`` method can be used, where the template argument is the underlying type.

 .. code-block:: c++